we-ready/notebook/English/junior.5.md

 "No."

 The two men looked at each other in surprise.
 They could not believe the Arab's words.
-Finally, they came up close to him, took hold of him, and shouted:"Where's  the animal?
+Finally, they came up close to him, took hold of him, and shouted: "Where's the animal?
 And what have you done with our goods?"

 The Arab insisted that he had never seen the camel.
 At last the men took him before a judge.
 They said that the Arab had stolen their camel.
 "I've never seen their camel," insisted the Arab.
 "But I'm a man of the desert, and I've learned to look carefully at everything I see.
 This morning I saw the tracks of a lost camel.
 I knew this because there were no man's tracks near those of the camel.
 I also saw that the camel must be blind in the right eye, because he had only eaten the grass on his left side and had not touched the grass on his right.
 The animal was lame because with one foot he left a track much lighter than any of the others.
 He had lost a tooth, because wherever he ate grass, there was always a small space left untouched.
 I also found groups of ants near the tracks of the camel.
 They were pulling pieces of corn.
 From these facts I was able to tell what goods the animal was carrying."

 The judge and the two men were satisfied with what the Arab had said.
 Together the four men set out to look for the lost animal.